 Lately my blood pressure has started to creep up again.
 But unlike most people, I know why this is happening.
 You see when I was first diagnosed I was very scrupulous about everything I ate and drank.
 I stayed away from everything that I knew would increase my blood pressure.
 I kept a log of my blood pressure and ensured that I increased my activity.
 My average blood pressure was 120/60.

 But there came a point where I became lazy.
 I went back to my old lifestyle and quit doing what was best for my health.
 So my life has become an experiment.
 Many people, with good intentions, told me I did not need to be so strict with myself.
 I listened to the naysayers who said a vegan lifestyle wasn’t healthy, that salt was healthy, that there was no evidence to support that indulging in animal products would lead to heart disease, poor health, and high blood pressure.
 And yet by going back to the old life style, I have also ended up with blocked ateries and stent placment.
-So now I am noticing a big difference.
+So now I am going back to being vegan..